TaylorJadin/jadin.me/content/posts/2023/10/mastodon-source-to-docker/index.md

 <iframe title="Migrating a Mastodon source install into a Dockerized install!" width="100%" height="315" src="https://archive.reclaim.tv/videos/embed/d20860dc-24f6-42d7-80c2-cc6002f43eed" frameborder="0" allowfullscreen="" sandbox="allow-same-origin allow-scripts allow-popups"></iframe>

 Things went super smoothly and this should make future upgrades and maintenance super painless.
-Because the server uses an S3 bucket for its images, really all we needed to do was dump and restore the database, and then fill ou the `.env` file that had settings for Mail and S3.
+Because the server uses an S3 bucket for its images, really all we needed to do was dump and restore the database, and then fill out the `.env` file that had settings for Mail and S3.
 I found most of what I needed to know about the database side e of things from this doc:
 [Migrating to a new machine - Mastodon documentation](https://docs.joinmastodon.org/admin/migrating/)

 And here are the notes I was taking while we were on stream:\